Religion in Mozambique: Anti-Religious Campaign 1979-1982

 The ruling Mozambique Liberation Front (FRELIMO), became predominantly Marxist during the liberation war.
 After independence, it declared state atheism and nationalized all schools and health facilities, including those owned and run by religious institutions.
 Facing resistance, the new state imprisoned some clerics in 1975 and 1976 and banned all Jehovah's Witnesses in the district of Zambezia in 1977.

 In response to these and other social and religious changes, Catholic bishops condemned the death penalty and re-education camps as godless.
-In 1978 the church decided to transform into a church of communities, something the state believed to be a move towards resistance to Socialism, rather than the collaboration stated by some Bishops.
+In 1978, the church decided to transform into a church of communities, something the state believed to be a move towards resistance to Socialism, rather than the collaboration stated by some Bishops.
 The result was an outright attack on all religion on the part of the state.

 From early 1979, the regime attempted to discredit the church on the basis of the history of the colonial church, and it began a campaign to close churches, prevent religious activities and restrict the movements of religious staff.
 Catholic and other religious institutions resisted, more or less openly.
 By 1980, resistance was often open and international criticism was rife, something which convinced FRELIMO to change its stance.

 Several Protestant groups in Mozambique had strong allegiance to the FRELIMO government, potentially because many in the FRELIMO leadership (including the late national hero Eduardo Mondlane) had been trained in Protestant schools and the World Council of Churches had supported the Mozambique institute in Dar es Salaam during the war of liberation.
-But many non-Catholic churches suffered nonetheless, not least of all Jehovah's Witnesses, who were all deported to Zambezia and the Nazarene Church which saw many of its missionaries imprisoned.
+But many non-Catholic churches suffered nonetheless, not least of all Jehovah's Witnesses, who were all deported to Zambezia, and the Nazarene Church, which saw many of its missionaries imprisoned.

-Islam suffered probably the most during the anti-religious campaign, because of the plain misunderstanding or prejudice of the Frelimo leadership.
-Frelimo ministers thought, for example, that raising pigs was a good idea to combat rural underdevelopment and genuinely failed to understand that Muslims resistance in the north of the country came from religious objection.
+Islam suffered probably the most during the anti-religious campaign, because of the plain misunderstanding or prejudice of the FRELIMO leadership.
+FRELIMO ministers thought, for example, that raising pigs was a good idea to combat rural underdevelopment and genuinely failed to understand that Muslims resistance in the north of the country came from religious objection.
 Some long-lasting trauma was thus created.

-The Mozambican National Resistance (RENAMO) benefitted from FRELIMO's anti-religious attack.
-Some campaigning was done nationally and internationally by the rebel movement on the subject of religion already in 1978, but with little long-lasting impact - only some radical American and English Pentecostal groups openly sided with Renamo.
-The guerilla stance was indeed eventually ambiguous in relation to religious institutions, and the movement did not hesitate to take religious hostages or kill missionaries, national priests, pastors or nuns.

 The anti-religious campaign of FRELIMO formally ended in 1982 when the party in power held a meeting with all the main religious institutions.
 On that occasion, it claimed mistakes had been made and national unity needed to prevail.
 State control of religious institutions continued after 1982, but the state attack on faith had come to an end.